MaJerle/stm32-cube-cmake-vscode/README.md

 When project uses files outside *root folder* tree, there is no way to see them in VSCode by default, unless you add another folder to project workspace, but then you *destroy* some of the features listed above.

 *CMake-Tools* extension well parses `CMakeLists.txt` file and is able to display all the source files, currently part of the CMake build system generation and later part of GCC build thanks to *Ninja*.
+On the left side of the screen, you will find an icon for *CMake* build, marked red on picture below.
 ![VSCode - List files part of CMake build system generation](docs/images/vscode-cmake-tools-list-files.png)

-It draws virtual folder tree according to files path listed in `CMakeLists.txt` file.
+It draws virtual folder tree according to source (executable) files path listed in `CMakeLists.txt` file.

-For the sake of this demonstration purpose, I created a file `demo_file.c` in one folder up from `CMakeLists.txt` location and added it to the project.
+For the sake of this demonstration purpose, I created a file `demo_file.c`, one folder up from `CMakeLists.txt` location and added it to the project.
 After CMake build system generation, we can see virtual file added in *CMake-Tools browser*.
 ![VSCode - List files part of CMake build system generation](docs/images/vscode-cmake-tools-list-files-ext.png)

+Thanks to this feature, we can have a full control over files being part of build and can quickly find files to modify, even if these are outside workspace folder directory.

 ### Stop receiving virtual C/C++ errors